lokeshprasadlavu/lokeshprasadlavu/README.md

 ## 🤝 Let's Connect

 I'm always excited to collaborate on data projects, learn from others in the field, or just chat about all things analytics.
-Feel free to reach out via [LinkedIn](https://linkedin.com/in/lokeshlavu) or [email](mailto:lokeshprasadlavu@gmail.com)!
+Feel free to reach out via [LinkedIn](https://linkedin.com/in/lokeshlavu) or Email: lokeshprasadlavu@gmail.com !

 ---